rajinipreethajohn/Streamlit_Tennis/README.md

 ## About

-This Streamlit app is created by [Rajini Preetha JOHN].
+This Streamlit app is created by Rajini Preetha JOHN.
 Feel free to reach out to me if you have any questions or suggestions.